sam-almighty/Activity-Tracker-with-LogDNA/manage_eu_acc.md

 {:shortdesc}

 * You must provision 1 {{site.data.keyword.at_full_notm}} instance in the `EU-DE (Frankfurt)` location.
 (You can only have 1 instance per region.)
-* [You must enable your account to be EU Supported](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-manage_eu_acc#manage_eu_acc_step1), so support is handled by team members in the European Union.
+* [You must enable your account to be EU-supported](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-manage_eu_acc#manage_eu_acc_step1), so support is handled by team members in the European Union.
 * To monitor activity from {{site.data.keyword.cloud_notm}} services and Cloud Foundry (CF) resources, you must provision these resources in the Frankfurt location.

     Notice that the {{site.data.keyword.cos_full_notm}} (COS) service is a global service.
 When you provision this service, the instance is not bound to a specific location, but COS resources such as buckets are location bound.
 As soon as you provision a COS instance, you get [global events](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-monitor_events#mon_def_global) automatically through the Frankfurt {{site.data.keyword.at_full_notm}} instance.
 You can also enable management and data events on a bucket to go to the Frankfurt {{site.data.keyword.at_full_notm}} instance. **When you enable all events to go to the Frankfurt instance, notice that global, management, and data events are hosted from the same {{site.data.keyword.at_full_notm}} instance in Frankfurt.**